 Changes in sound recording technology were in part mirrored within the field of design and visual communication.
-The role of the graphic designer, particularly in relation to the preparation of artwork for print production, changed radically between the mid 1960s and late 1970s.
-A shift towards photolithography in the UK and Europe after World War II had led to the widespread adoption of photographic techniques in engraving and platemaking.
-As Henry C Latimer noted in his guide to contemporary design procedures and techniques in 1977, the unusual feature of this change in the use of printing processes requires the printing user to transfer much of production planning to the creative planning stage in order to take advantage of the extra capabilities of the photomechanical processes.
-Time and cost factors are now controlled in the creative planning stage... the user or the user's advertising agency or art studio prepares camera-ready art and copy in the form of paste-up mechanicals (Latimer 1977: vii).
+The role of the graphic designer, particularly in relation to the preparation of artwork for print production, changed radically between the mid 1960s and the late 1970s.
+A shift towards photolithography in the United Kingdom and Europe after Second World War had led to the widespread adoption of photographic techniques in engraving and platemaking.
+As Henry C Latimer noted in his guide to contemporary design procedures and techniques in 1977,

+[...] the unusual feature of this change in the use of printing processes requires the printing user to transfer much of production planning to the creative planning stage in order to take advantage of the extra capabilities of the photomechanical processes.
+Time and cost factors are 4.
+See Milner (2010) for a detailed history of this period in relation to professional recording technologies and techniques, and Ogg (2009) for a critical overview of UK independent labels including Step Forward, Fast Product and Factory.

+now controlled in the creative planning stage [...] the user or the user's advertising agency or art studio prepares camera-ready art and copy in the form of paste-up mechanicals.

 The relationship between the designer, printer and pre-press artworkers was therefore key to the design and construction of printed material, including record sleeves.
-What Latimer describes as the "creative planning stage" centres around the notion of graphic design as a process of detailed planning and specification.
-In the contemporary digital world of creative practice, it can be easy to overlook this critical aspect, since many technical processes formerly undertaken by specialists have become part of the graphic designer's own remit.
+What Latimer describes as the 'creative planning stage' centres around the notion of graphic design as a process of detailed planning and specification.
+In the contemporary digital world of creative practice, it can be easy to overlook this critical aspect since many technical processes formerly undertaken by specialists have become part of the graphic designer's own remit.

 The process of professional graphic design in this period could be described as in some ways collaborative.
 The designer's activities would be based on a process of specification, whereby other skilled professionals in what was termed 'art production' (such as phototypesetters, metal type compositors, illustrators, photoengravers and platemakers, printers and print finishers) would be given detailed instructions in order to achieve the desired results.
-The crucial stage of the pre-press process involved the making of film separations for platemaking: this was the point where a prototype one-off was converted to a mass produced artefact.
-Such pre-press operations were usually, though not always, owned by printers as a front end to their activities, and were much more advanced technologically than artwork production houses, using a combination of photographic processes and very precise manual procedures.
+The crucial stage of the pre-press process involved the making of film separations for platemaking: this was the point where a prototype one-off was converted into a mass-produced artefact.
+Such prepress operations were usually, although not always, owned by printers as a front end to their activities, and were much more advanced technologically than artwork production houses, using a combination of photographic processes and very precise manual procedures.
 Technicians would use parallel motion light box drawing boards to 'comp together' film negative separations of various types (halftone images, line work, halftone mechanical tint screens), which could then be produced as plates for the various colour separations on the printing press.
 The designer would supply the pre-press departments with a variety of origination (line work and continuous tone work), usually with line work (type, line illustration, brush work and rules) in situ, and with only keyline indications of colour areas and images to be placed by the artwork department.